 Geographical Digest, a one-of-a-kind webinar, is FREE.
 The events are hosted virtually by winemakers from across the globe and are broadcast live.
 Each event will also be available on demand soon afterward.

 The launch of the highly anticipated New Sotheby’s Wine Encyclopedia by National Geographic Books was the catalyst for the innovative approach and synergies among industry leaders in their categories.
 For the first time since 2011, National Geographic Books has fully updated The New Sotheby’s Wine Encyclopedia, the comprehensive guide for enophiles now in its sixth edition.
 This essential reference—long used as the go-to text for the prestigious Master Sommelier examination—is the most comprehensive guide to the world of wine, featuring authoritative information on related history, culture, geography, and more.

-The monthly series will begin September 24th, with Unique Regions of the World, followed by October 22: Domestic Bliss - California, Oregon & Washington; November 1: Champagne or Bordeaux - Choose your Passion; December: The Southern Hemisphere - From Down Under to the Top of the Andes; January: An Exploration of Renowned Single Vineyards; February: Technique or Terroir - Is It Production or Nature That Make These Wines Great?; March: Italy - North to South; April: Luxury from Remarkable Sites; May: A World of Bordeaux Blends.
+The monthly series will begin September 24th, with Unique Regions of the World, followed by October 22: Domestic Bliss - California, Oregon & Washington; November 1: Champagne or Bordeaux - Choose your Passion; December 16: The Southern Hemisphere - From Down Under to the Top of the Andes; January: An Exploration of Renowned Single Vineyards; January 21: An Exploration of Renowned Single Vineyards; February 18: Technique or Terroir - Is It Production or Nature That Make These Wines Great?; March 18: Italy - North to South; April 22: Luxury from Remarkable Sites; May 20: A World of Bordeaux Blends; June 24: Western Europe.
 The virtual tastings will be held at 9AM PST on the respective dates, and available on demand, at no cost.

 •National Geographic’s custom regional maps will be featured